 Municipal tree inventories are typically focussed on trees occurring on municipal and/or public lands where the given municipality has jurisdiction.
 An inventory allows each tree to be assessed for a wide range of variables including location, size, health and condition, and required maintenance.
-Having this information in a centralized and accessible digital format is one of the most useful urban forest management tools available.
+Having this information in a centralized and accessible digital format is essential for the effective management of an urban forest.
 Key uses for a comprehensive tree inventory include:

-22 Kenney, W.A., van Wassenaer, P.J. and A. Satel.
+&lt;sup>24 Kenney, W.A., van Wassenaer, P.J. and A. Satel.
 2011.
 Criteria and Indicators for Strategic Urban Forest Planning and Management.
 Arboriculture & Urban Forestry 37(3): 108-117